abrady/ocwesome/README.md

+Vision for ocwesome
+- guided to and through material for learning
+- test your knowledge automaticaly
+- get help from the crowd

 # README for a newly created project.
 test2.
 There are a couple of things you should do first, before you can use all of Git's power: